openebs/website/docs/main/user-guides/replicated-storage-user-guide/advanced-operations/supportability.md

 ---
 ## Supportability

-The supportability tool collects Replicated Storage's (a.k.a Replicated Engine and f.k.a Mayastor) specific information from the cluster using the [kubectl plugin](kubectl-plugin.md) command-line tool.
+The supportability tool collects Replicated Storage's (a.k.a Replicated Engine or Mayastor) specific information from the cluster using the [kubectl plugin](kubectl-plugin.md) command-line tool.
 It uses the dump command, which interacts with the Replicated Storage services to build an archive (ZIP) file that acts as a placeholder for the bundled information.

 ### Using the Supportability Tool